department-of-veterans-affairs/va.gov-team/platform/cms/training/sync-agendas.md

 ### **May 19, 2021**

 Agenda
-* Vet Center training for local editors
+* Vet Center training for local editors, Monday, May 24, 2:30 to 4:00 p.m.
+ET.
+Anything help desk needs to know in advance of getting these editors going?
-* VAMC Office Hours, Tuesday, May 25, 1pm ET - Topics to hightlight with VAMC editors
+* VAMC Office Hours, Tuesday, May 25, 1:00 to 2:30 p.m.
+ET, Jane to facilitate, Lisa to take upgrade questions - Topics to hightlight with VAMC editors?
-*

 ### **February 24, 2021**